🌱 IT SYSTEMES is committed to CSR!

 Audit, pentest and awareness - Identify your vulnerabilities and strengthen your teams

 Cybersecurity rests on two pillars: detecting technical vulnerabilities and raising user awareness.
-Audits and penetration tests (pentests) enable you to assess the robustness of your systems in the face of cyber-attacks, by simulating real attack scenarios.
-At the same time, employee awareness remains essential, as human error is still implicated in the majority of security incidents.
-By combining regular audits, code reviews, simulated phishing campaigns and appropriate training, companies can significantly reduce their risks and gain maturity in the face of threats.
+Audits and penetration tests measure the actual resistance of your systems and processes to real attacks.
+Combined with awareness-raising programs (phishing, vishing, practical workshops), they reduce the risks associated with human error and reinforce your organization's cybersecurity maturity.
+By combining regular audits, code reviews, simulated phishing and vishing campaigns and appropriate training, companies significantly reduce their risks and gain maturity in the face of threats.

 145 customers put their trust in us